 The address of the Ministerio de Relaciones Exteriores is: Carrera 19 #98 – 03, Torre 100, 3rd Floor, Bogotá (Carrera 19, near where it crosses with Calle 98).

-It is open for visa applications between 7.30am – midday, and the process took about two hours in 2014 (before they moved the application form and submission of documents online) and about 15 minutes the second time recently (end of 2016).
+It is open for visa applications between 7.30am – midday, and the process took about two hours in 2014 (before they moved the application form and submission of documents online) and about 15 minutes the second time (at the end of 2016).
 I would recommend that you and your partner go together, just in case, and bring your passport and his ID card (though I did go alone recently when I went to collect my second partner visa and this wasn’t a problem).

-When I went to get my new partner visa recently, there was no need for the “study” of the documents and no photo was taken because everything had been submitted online and checked already.
-They will email you beforehand if there is anything missing.
-We also paid the visa fee online, so there was nothing to pay at the immigration office on the day.
+When I went to get my new partner visa at the end of 2016, there was no need to bring copies of the documents which had been submitted online (just my passport).
+When you’ve submitted the application online, they will email you to let you know if anything is missing.
+We paid the visa fee online, so there was nothing to pay at the immigration office on the day.
 I just went to the immigration officer’s booth, handed over my passport and he printed the visa there and then and stuck it on my passport – no questions asked.
 Things seem to be much easier now than they were three years ago!
 If it’s your first visa though, I would still recommend going along with your partner/spouse, just in case.
+In 2014, when I went to get my first visa, my partner came with me and the immigration officer asked us a few questions (where we had met, how long we lived together in London) but it was quite relaxed, and we were not interviewed separately.
+My partner did not have to prove that he had been in London.

-Please bear in mind that I am not a legal expert, and that the process changes regularly.
+Please bear in mind that I am not a legal expert and that the process changes regularly (I have had to update this post many times since 2014!).
 If you require legal advice I would recommend that you find an English-speaking lawyer who specialises in immigration.
-You could try contacting James Lindzey, who is based in Medellín.
+You could try contacting lawyers James Lindzey or Jorge Suarez (firstname.lastname@example.org) both English-speaking and based in Medellín.
+Jorge charges $45 US dollars/hour for a consultation (though you can email him with your basic questions first if you want), and he can consult via Skype if you’re not in Medellín.

 If you need any documents translated for visa purposes (they offer numerous different languages) I recommend Traducciones Bogota.
 I used them once and they had the official translation delivered to me in 2 working days.
 They also have English-speaking staff so you can write to them in English.